11 Things I Still Buy In Plastic

 Do I feel guilty about buying things in plastic?

-- Plant-based protein powder – I found PLENTY of excellent, plastic-free & vegan protein powder options.
-My favorites are – Vitally Vegan, Form Nutrition (US) (UK), and the nu company.
+- Plant-based protein powder – I found plenty of plastic-free & vegan protein powder options.
+My current favorite is Form Nutrition (US) (UK).

 - Vitamins – I also found a vast range of supplements and vitamins in glass jars, aluminum containers, and compostable wrappers!
 You can find the list of low waste supplements here.

-- Snacks – I love snacking, and as much as I enjoy making sweets at home, I like to treat myself with eco-friendly & plastic-free snacks.
+- Snacks – I love snacking, and as much as I enjoy making sweets at home, I like to treat myself to healthy, natural, plastic-free snacks.

 Sum up